 Integration with Azure services.

 All resources in a virtual network can communicate outbound to the internet, by default.
 You can communicate inbound to a resource by assigning a public IP address or a public load balancer.
 You can also use public IP, NAT gateway, or public load balancer to manage your outbound connections.
 To learn more about outbound connections in Azure, see Outbound connections, Public IP addresses, NAT Gateway and Load Balancer.

 When using only an internal Standard Load Balancer, outbound connectivity is not available until you define how you want outbound connections to work with an instance-level public IP or a public load balancer.

 Azure resources communicate securely with each other in one of the following ways:

-- Through a virtual network: You can deploy VMs, and several other types of Azure resources to a virtual network, such as Azure App Service Environments, the Azure Kubernetes Service (AKS), and Azure Virtual Machine Scale Sets.
+Through a virtual network: You can deploy VMs, and other types of Azure resources to a virtual network.
+Examples of resources include Azure App Service Environments, the Azure Kubernetes Service (AKS), and Azure Virtual Machine Scale Sets.
 To view a complete list of Azure resources that you can deploy into a virtual network, see Virtual network service integration.

-- Through a virtual network service endpoint: Extend your virtual network private address space and the identity of your virtual network to Azure service resources, such as Azure Storage accounts and Azure SQL Database, over a direct connection.
+Through a virtual network service endpoint: Extend your virtual network private address space and the identity of your virtual network to Azure service resources.
+Examples of resources include Azure Storage accounts and Azure SQL Database, over a direct connection.
 Service endpoints allow you to secure your critical Azure service resources to only a virtual network.
 To learn more, see Virtual network service endpoints overview.

-- Through VNet Peering: You can connect virtual networks to each other, enabling resources in either virtual network to communicate with each other, using virtual network peering.
+Through virtual network peering: You can connect virtual networks to each other, enabling resources in either virtual network to communicate with each other, using virtual network peering.
 The virtual networks you connect can be in the same, or different, Azure regions.
 To learn more, see Virtual network peering.

 Communicate with on-premises resources